Rudis1261/web-the-black-mote/README.md

 <!-- language: lang-js -->

-    // Lets make it easy to change the filename var myScript = "index.php";
+    // Lets make it easy to change the file name var myScript = "index.php";

     // When the key is pressed, set it in the DB by running the AJAX